APPLYING FOR AN ALLOTMENT

 All tenants are encouraged to collect their own rainwater.
 This is especially important during periods of drought.
 Many tenants also get very creative in their ways of collecting water, erecting a roof structure made out of corrugated plastic with guttering and water buckets.

-The plot allocated to me is too large can I have a smaller one?
+The plot allocated to me is too large.
+Can I have a smaller one?

 If your plot is 125m2 or larger, then we could divide it, let the other half and amend your annual rent.
 However, if your plot size is smaller than 125m2 we would need to transfer you to another plot when the first one becomes available.
-The minimum plot size that we do is 50m2, although we no longer create 50m2 plots as they are deemed too small.
+The minimum plot size that we have is 50m2, although we no longer create new 50m2 plots as they are deemed too small.

 Yes, we can transfer you to a larger plot once it becomes available.